Deformations of singular Fano and Calabi-Yau varieties: Generalized Fano varieties

 By Lemma~\ref{2.1global}, $H^2_Z(Y;T^0_Y) \cong H^0(Y; T^1_Y)$ and the map $ H^2_Z(Y;T^0_Y) \to H^2(Y;T^0_Y)$ is identified with the map $H^0(Y; T^1_Y) \to H^2(Y;T^0_Y)$.
 Thus the diagram in the statement of Lemma~\ref{Fano1} is commutative.
 The last statement follows from the local case (Lemma~\ref{localCD}). \end{proof}

-We turn now to the case of Fano varieties, and begin with a very general and easy unobstructedness theorem in the special case of $1$-Du Bois singularities, which however will only be of limited use:
+We turn now to the case of Fano varieties, and begin with a very general and easy unobstructedness theorem in the special case of $1$-Du Bois singularities, which however will only be of limited use.
+Here, in case the singularities of $Y$ are not isolated, we use the definition of $1$-Du Bois described in Remark~\ref{altDBdef}.